Stonehenge was built to unify Britain, researchers conclude

 "Just the work itself, requiring everyone literally to pull together, would have been an act of unification."

-Stonehenge may also have been built in a place that already had special significance for prehistoric Britons.'Centre of the world'
+Stonehenge may also have been built in a place that already had special significance for prehistoric Britons.

 The SRP team found that its solstice-aligned avenue sits upon a series of natural landforms that, by chance, form an axis between the directions of midsummer sunrise and midwinter sunset.